trygve55/UltraScrap-cli/README.md

 # How to use
 1. Create an account on https://usdb.animux.de (I recommend creating 2 accounts, one for browsing, second one for scrapper, see FAQ)
-2. Create `.env` file in the root directory and put the credentials here:
+2. Create `.env` file in the repository root directory and put the credentials here:
 ```env
 USERNAME="Your username here"
 PASSWORD="Your password here"